samuelxu999/Blockchain_dev/Swarm/DOCKER/README.md

 Run './swarm_nodes.sh' to learn usage.
 This script can be used to manage swarm_node containers deployed on host machines.

+## cluster_exec.sh

+Run './cluster_exec.sh' to learn usage.
+This script can be used to start, show and stop 6 swarm nodes (containers) on the server.
+They can be used as a test demo swarm network.

 ## requirements.txt

 this is used to install python packages in Dockerfile.